Francesca Wilson: Life

 In October 1939, shortly after the outbreak of the Second World War, Wilson visited Hungary to help Polish refugees.
 Trying to help Czechs with false identity papers to join the French army, she was at one point arrested by Hungarian secret police on the Romanian border and, in May 1940, she returned to England.
 She worked for refugee organizations in the UK until 1945, when she joined the new United Nations Relief and Rehabilitation Administration (UNRRA), working with displaced survivors of Dachau concentration camp outside Munich.

+She became a friend and admirer of activist Klára Andrássy.

 For the remainder of her life Wilson lived in London, teaching adult education classes at the University of London and for the Workers' Educational Association.
 She died at the Royal Free Hospital on 5 March 1981.